Santosdevbjj/DesafioDioPhishing/ds-logs.md

 # Estrutura do Arquivo de Log:

-Aqui está um exemplo do que pode ser salvo em logs/resultados.txt no seu repositório:
+O que pode ser salvo em logs/resultados.txt:

 [*] Credential Harvester is running on http://192.168.1.100 [*] Waiting for data to be submitted...